The Number One Reason People Give Up On Their Dreams Boil Down To This

 What separated Tim's and Jack's responses boiled down to the Deadline Illusion: the belief that certain major achievements must occur at a certain stage of life.
 This relentless façade is a source of frustration, disappointment, and anxiety that weeds out aspiring dreamers prematurely.

-So, if the sources are not internal, what external sources cause us to believe in the Deadline Illusion
+So, if the sources are not internal, what external sources cause us to believe in the Deadline Illusion?

-However, security often comes at the price of something we all desire: freedom.
+Security often comes at the price of something we all desire: freedom.

 Freedom to create.
 Freedom to dream.
 Freedom to try.
 Freedom to explore.
 Freedom to fail and learn from it.